WinVector/Examples/dplyr/dplyrQuiz_solutions.md

 Now for the examples/quiz.

-Please take a moment and write down your answers before moving on to the [solutions](https://github.com/WinVector/Examples/blob/master/dplyr/dplyrQuiz_solutions.md).
+Please take a moment to [try the quiz](https://github.com/WinVector/Examples/blob/master/dplyr/dplyrQuiz.md), and write down your answers before moving on to the [solutions](https://github.com/WinVector/Examples/blob/master/dplyr/dplyrQuiz_solutions.md).
 This should give you a much more open mind as to what constitutes "[surprising behavior](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)."

 You can also run the quiz yourself by downloading and knitting the [source document](https://github.com/WinVector/Examples/blob/master/dplyr/dplyrQuiz.Rmd).